mphuget/References--Reinforcement-Learning/README.md

 # State of the art on Reinforcement-Learning

-This repository corresponds to the state of the art, I will do on Reinforcement Learning
+This repository corresponds to the state of the art, I do on Reinforcement Learning

 ## Books